AdaCore/spark2014/docs/ug/language_subset.rst

 * ``Auto`` cannot be used as a mode argument.

-* When the pragma at the start of the visible declarations (preceded only by other pragmas) of a package declaration, it marks the whole package (declaration and body) in or out of |SPARK|.
+* When the pragma appears at the start of the visible declarations (preceded only by other pragmas) of a package declaration, it marks the whole package (declaration and body) in or out of |SPARK|.